-The South Branch Wind Farm has a total installed capacity of 30 megawatts (MW) — enough to power approximately 8,500 average Ontario homes with clean energy.
+South Branch Wind Farm has an installed capacity of 30 megawatts (MW) — enough to power thousands of average Ontario homes.

-South Branch Wind Farm provides significant economic benefits to the community in the form of payments to landowners, local spending, municipal taxes, and an annual $30,000 community benefits investment.
-The wind farm helps provide energy security to Ontario by diversifying the electricity generation portfolio, protecting against volatile natural gas.
+South Branch Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

 South Branch represents a capital investment of approximately $51 million and has disbursed $342,000 in cumulative payments to local governments through 2019.
 The project created 35 full-time equivalent jobs during construction as well as two permanent jobs.
 Through 2019, approximately $5.1 million has been spent within 50 miles of the wind farm.